RWMostert/Udacity-SDCND---P4-Advanced-Lane-Lines/README.md

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video_output.mp4)<br>
 Here's a [link to a video of the pipeline in action!](./project_video_output_show_pipeline.mp4)

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 This was a challenging project in the sense that there are so many parameters to tune, and tuning one parameter affects the rest of the pipeline as well.
 I spent way too much time tuning and playing with parameters, and ultimately had to follow the Udacity tutorial and redo the project from scratch with a more well thought-out approach.
 <br><br>